Why should you follow safety precautions when charging batteries?

 What are some precautions to use when handling battery acid?

 - Wear splash-proof goggles and protective clothing (gloves and aprons).
-A face shield may also be necessary when handling sulfuric acid in an open system.
+A face shield (with safety goggles) may also be necessary when handling sulfuric acid in an open system.

 - Do not store acid in hot locations or in direct sunlight.